Minhaj-ul-Quran: Minhaj-ul-Quran UK

 Minhaj-ul-Quran UK organised a three-day anti-terrorism camp at Warwick University to tackle extremist ideology with expected attendance of over 1,000 young Muslims.
 Al Hidayah (organisation) is a part of Minhaj-ul-Quran.

 It held a Peace Conference to condemn terrorism in which 12,000 people gathered in Wembley Arena, London.
-The conference had messages of support from Prime Minister David Cameron, Deputy PM Nick Clegg, opposition leader Ed Miliband, UN General Secretary Ban Ki-moon, and Archbishop of Canterbury Rowan Williams.
+The conference had messages of support from Prime Minister David Cameron, Deputy PM Nick Clegg, opposition leader Ed Miliband, UN Secretary-General Ban Ki-moon, and Archbishop of Canterbury Rowan Williams.
 There were peace prayers from people of different religions.
 MQI UK published the Islamic Curriculum on Peace and Counter-Terrorism and Fatwa on Terrorism.

 Minhaj-ul-Quran runs a radio station from its mosque in Forest Gate London, it operates Minhaj Welfare Foundation from the mosque and organised a candle lit vigil for people who died in all sorts of terrible ways.

 Youngsters from Wimbledon Chedar and MQI Mosque teamed up in their Jewish-Muslim interfaith initiative to make a Challah for homeless people and conduct a workshop.

+Al-Hidayah 2023 was a three-day training workshop organized by Minhaj-ul-Quran International (MQI) at Warwick University, UK, from March 8 to 10, 2024.
+The workshop was attended by more than a thousand Muslim families from the UK and Europe and featured a keynote address by Shaykh-ul-Islam Dr. Muhammad Tahir-ul-Qadri, the founder of MQI.
+Dr. Qadri spoke on the topics of peace, dialogue, and Islamic teachings and announced his translation of the Quran and the launch of the Minhaj Encyclopedia search engine.

 Minhaj-ul-Quran Denmark

 The Danish branch of the Minhaj-ul-Quran International organization was founded in 1987.
 It consists of four departments, in which three are located in the Copenhagen area and one in Odense.

 In 2003 about 130 Danish Pakistanis canceled their memberships in Minhaj-ul-Quran in a mass protest against what they described as a closed and undemocratic organization run as a one-man-show by Muhammad Tahir ul-Qadri.

-In 2006 newspaper Jyllands-Posten revealed how the Danish imam and member of Minhaj-ul-Quran Naveed Baig urged the murder of apostates from Islam in a video recording from a gathering held in Minhaj-ul-Quran's mosque in Valby in 1994.
-Baig was translating a speech held in Urdu by a guest imam from Pakistan to Danish.